re-ovo/wgpu-path-tracing/README.md

 # wgpu-path-tracing

-A Path Tracing implementation using WebGPU.
+A experimental Path Tracing implementation using WebGPU.

 > This project is mainly used to explore the possibilities of modern Web graphics APIs in implementing Path Tracing.
 Due to the lack of support for [ray tracing pipelines](https://github.com/gpuweb/gpuweb/issues/535) and [bindless resources](https://github.com/gpuweb/gpuweb/issues/380) in WebGPU, it can currently only be implemented based on compute shaders and texture atlases.